phhien203/learnings/aws.md

 ### PII - Personally Indentifiable Information

 Amazon Macie: Automatically inventories S3 bucket -> Identifies and analyzes PII data using machine learning and pattern matching -> Uses finding to automate workflows and remediation

+### AWS Inspector

+Automatically detects and scans for software vulnerabilities and network exposure

+-> Makes sense of the findings and assigns a risk score

+-> Uses findings to automate workflows and ticketing